treadwelllane/lua-santoku-tsetlin/doc/l-sth.md

 # Graph-Supervised Self-Taught Hashing with Landmark Extension

-An approach to supervised spectral hashing involving the use of virtual nodes to encode supervision, reconstruction-error-based optimization to select the optimal subset of bits, and landmark-based hash function learning to enable out-of-sample extension and cross-domain inference.
+An approach to supervised spectral hashing involving the use of virtual nodes to encode supervision, Spearman rank correlation-based optimization to select the optimal subset of bits, and landmark-based hash function learning to enable out-of-sample extension and cross-domain inference.